 The puzzle was slowly coming together and my decision was made while I bathed and dressed our two year old daughter, Hayley.
-Today was the day we were saying farewell to the first two babies.
+Today was the day we were saying farewell to my first two babies.
 The sweet, little bundles of fur that loved me since they first came into our family when I was a teen, looked to us for their joy, comfort, love – and they gave back so much more than we ever gave to them.

 I groomed and talked to Boots and Shellie as though it was an ordinary day.

-Hayley was too young to understand the concept of death and dying, so I told her we were going to the vet to help the dogs and we talked about Boots’ tired heart and Shellie’s very sore bones.
+Hayley was too young to understand death and dying, so I told her we were going to the vet to help the dogs and we talked about Boots’ tired heart and Shellie’s very sore bones.
 We walked Boots in to the vet first, leaving Shellie in the car.
 He was first because he’d never been alone before.
 Not ever.

 “Bye, Boots.
 We love you.
 Thank you for being our big boy.”
 I whispered.